ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 * **When to start:** After understanding pronunciation and kana
 * **Approx. time:** 6 months (along with grammar and vocab)
-* **Staff note:** We expect all new staff to be making good progress with kanji memorisation before coming to Japan

 Before learning grammar and vocabulary, we recommended you start learning kanji as it will make learning grammar and vocab easier in the long run.
 As there are thousands of them, and they can look extremely complex, learning kanji can seem very daunting.
 But as long as you have a good system in place, you will be surprised by how many you can understand in a short amount of time!